Epoxy Floor Troubleshooting Guide

 The most likely cause here is simple – not enough product has been used.
 In the case of self-smoothing floors, a low quantity of epoxy coating will mean that the resinous product is unable to settle properly.
-Follow the Regal Paints product guidance shown in the technical details for our products to ensure appropriate coverage.
+Follow the Regal Paints product guidance shown in the technical details for our floor paint products to ensure appropriate coverage.
 Another (very cheap) tip would be to avoid using a worn trowel as tis might result in the spread of the product being unequally distributed.

 Other factors that can have an influence are when low temperatures don’t allow the the product flow properly.
 You should consider storing the two pack epoxy paint in a warm place before using it.
 In certain circumstances you might wish to to add some solvent to help product flow.
 Please feel free to contact us to discuss this if you are unsure how and when this might be appropriate.

 The floor coating has obvious roller marks that tend to pick up dirt quickly

 To avoid this problem, always backroll the coating at a perpendicular direction when when applying epoxy floor paint with a roller.
 Doing this will help create a uniform surface and an even distribution of the paint.